turingschool/front-end-curriculum/lessons/module-3/react-2-the-how.md

   }
 ```

-When I look in my React dev tools, I can see that App now has state:
+Open up your React Dev Tools (open your dev tools, then go to the Components tab).
+You can see that App now has state:

 ![App component state](https://i.imgur.com/hi2ICjX.png)